GDPR Implementation for Business: Challenges and Opportunities

-This, in turn, will increase customer loyalty which will directly result in positive developments of the brand recognition.
+This, in turn, will increase customer loyalty which will directly result in positive developments of brand recognition.

-To put it simply — the stakes are higher and possible consequences of the failure to comply are severely uninspiring.
+To put it simply — the stakes are higher and the possible consequences of the failure to comply are severely uninspiring.

 Risk assessment is probably the biggest winner of GDPR adoption.
 While it is considered to be a part of the standard operation — chances are it receives less attention and care than it probably deserves.

 GDPR shifts the tables in favor of a more thorough and responsible approach to risk assessment.
-For one simple reason — notion that slight oversight and risk underestimation may result in significant monetary and reputation damages for the company.
+For one simple reason — the notion that slight oversight and risk underestimation may result in significant monetary and reputation damages for the company.